ProPhy: Progressive Physical Alignment for Dynamic World Simulation: Experiment

 For the REB, we visualize the projected logits of the refinement router.
 Figure~\ref{fig:refinement} shows that regions with high activation reliably align with where corresponding physical events occur in the video, showing that the REB performs fine-grained physical alignment that guides the generator.

-Finally, we examine ProPhy's ability to \textbf{transfer physical attributes}.
-During inference, we invert the refinement router’s logits to introduce incorrect physical cues.
-As shown in Figure~\ref{fig:invert}, this leads to physically impossible results, such as a rigid car door fluttering like cloth.
-These behaviors indicate that different experts learn distinct physical priors.
-This also suggests that ProPhy can enable controllable manipulation of physical attributes in world simulation.
+Finally, we examine the attribution of physical priors within ProPhy's MoE~\cite{moe} structure.
+During inference, we manually manipulate the refinement router’s logits to assign ``incorrect'' physical experts to specific objects.
+As shown in Figure~\ref{fig:invert}, this leads to counter-intuitive physical behaviors, such as a rigid car door exhibiting cloth-like deformation.
+These results demonstrate that individual experts indeed capture distinct physical priors, suggesting that ProPhy’s internal representations are physically-grounded and possess the potential for more explicit attribute control in future work.